programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 For more on how to interpret Wordfish plots visit our [blog post](https://sites.temple.edu/tudsc/2017/11/09/use-Wordfish-for-ideological-scaling/).

+To download the code for this lesson, see the attached [R script](/assets/text-mining-youtube-comments/youtube.r).

 # Conclusions
 By this point of the lesson, you have downloaded a large corpus of YouTube video comments, processed them, analyzed them using the Wordfish model of text scaling, and produced several insightful visualizations.